 5Tirage & Secondary Fermentation

-It is at this stage that we add the Liqueur de Tirage - A solution of wine, sugar, and yeast is added to the base wine just prior to bottling under crown caps.
+After barrel age and blending, we add the Liqueur de Tirage - A solution of wine, sugar, and yeast is added to the base wine just prior to bottling under crown caps.
 This begins the age-old méthode Champenoise, the traditional method, of making sparkling wines to rival those found in the Champagne region of France.
 The addition of the Liqueur de Tirage triggers secondary fermentation that occurs in the bottle which gives sparkling wine its bubbles.
-Tirage fermentation is carefully monitored and completed in ideal conditions at exacting temperatures regulated by the winemaking team.
+Tirage fermentation is carefully monitored and completed in ideal conditions at precise temperatures regulated by the winemaking team.

 6Aging en Tirage & Riddling

-After tirage, all of our sparkling wines are aged at the winery for a minimum of 4 years before release.
-There is no set date or schedule when releasing wines at Domaine Serene.
-Because of this intensive, disciplined approach, our wines are ready to drink upon release but will continue to reward with proper aging.
-While aging in the bottle the wines are riddled.
-Riddling is the process of moving the sediment remaining in the bottle from the secondary fermentation to rest in the neck of the bottle for easy removal.
+All of our sparkling wines are aged en tirage at the winery for a minimum of 4 years before disgorgement and dosage.
+After proper tirage aging, the bottles are riddled.
+Riddling is the process of moving the sediment in the bottle from the secondary fermentation to rest in the neck of the bottle for easy removal.
 It is an important part of the Méthode Traditionelle and was developed by Madame Clicquot (Veuve Clicquot) in the early 1800s.
-At Domaine Serene, we load the bottles onto automatic riddlers called gyropallettes.
-At certain intervals, the bottle is twisted, shaken slightly and moved progressively to a vertical position with the neck pointing down.
+At Domaine Serene, we load the bottles on their sides into automatic riddlers called gyropallettes.
+At certain intervals, the bottles are turned, shaken slightly and moved progressively to a vertical position with the neck pointing down.
 Traditionally, this took place manually over the course of several weeks, with wine cellar workers called remueurs performing the task on each bottle.
 Our bottles are placed in a cage and are moved in a way which emulates the action of a remueur by means of motors and automatic controls.
-As the bottles are riddled the sediment works its way to the bottle neck in preparation for disgorgement.
+As the bottles are riddled, the sediment works its way down the sides of the bottles, settling in the neck, in preparation for disgorgement.

-After the riddling process and the sediment has settled in the neck of the bottle, it is ready to be removed.
-The bottle neck is then dipped into a brine solution and frozen.
+After the riddling process the wine is ready for disgorgement, a technique used to remove this yeast sediment.
+The bottle neck is dipped into a brine solution and frozen.
 Working quickly, the bottle is turned upright and the crown cap is removed.
 As a result, the plug of frozen sediment is ejected by pressure and carbon dioxide.
 Once complete, the resulting wine is considered clear of it's lees and it is ready to move on to dosage.

 8Dosage & Corking

-The liqueur d'expedition, also known as dosage, is a small amount of wine that is added back to the bottle once the yeast sediment that collects in the neck of the bottle is disgorged (or removed).
+The liqueur d'expedition, also known as dosage, is a small amount of wine and sugar that is added back to the bottle once the yeast sediment that collects in the neck of the bottle is disgorged (or removed).
 This addition balances the acidity and adds complexity and harmony to the finished wine.
 At Domaine Serene each sparkling wine that we produced is treated differently and is judged blindly by Grace, Ken and the winemaking team to determine the perfect level of dosage.
-Once complete, it is only at this stage, after four or more years, that the bottle of sparkling wine will be sealed with a cage and a cork and be placed for bottle aging before release.
+Once the liqueur d’ expedition (dosage) is added to the bottles, each one is sealed with a cork and wire cage, and awaits its release date.

 All wine ages in two ways: aerobically (with oxygen) while it is fermenting, being pressed, racked and prepared for bottling, and anaerobically after bottling.
 The myriad subtle chemical changes that occur after bottling and away from the air are critical for developing true bouquet and flavor complexity.
 This requires a certain amount of time, different from wine to wine, and allows the many different components in a given bottling to stabilize and fully integrate.
 Extra bottle age at the winery contributes smoothness and the development of an infinite range of aromatic nuances in a young wine before we offer it to our customers.
 That is no exception for our sparkling wine program.
 Once complete, it is laid down and tasted frequently until optimal release - never rushing.